Configure swap for Linux

-Swap space is used by the Linux OS to help manage memory (pages) by copying pages from RAM to disk and the OS is configured by default to be fairly aggressive.
-For Redis Enterprise Software (RS) with the way it utilizes and manages memory, it is best to eliminate the likelihood of the OS swapping.
-If you would like to understand why, please read more on how RS manages memory for best functionality and performance.
-The formal recommendation is to disable Linux swap completely in the OS.
+Linux operating systems use swap space, which is enabled by default, to help manage memory (pages) by copying pages from RAM to disk.
+Due to the way Redis Enterprise Software utilizes and manages memory, it is best to prevent OS swapping.
+For more details, see memory limits.
+The recommendation is to turn off Linux swap completely in the OS.

-To disable the swap in the OS of an existing server/VM/instance, you must have sudo access or be root to run the following command:
+sudo access or be a root user to run the following commands: